-Pathological growths and swellings of leaves, buds, stems, flowers, roots and fruits of a host plant caused by bacteria, fungi or animal pests.
-On the vine they can be caused by aphids, gall midges, gall wasps, gall mites and grapevine aphids (see picture).
-The insects and/or also the deposited eggs or the hatched larvae release substances with a high content of gallotannin (gall- tannic acid) to the infested plant site, which characteristically alter the surrounding plant tissue.
-Gall is available in a wide variety of forms, each pest causes a characteristic bile shape that allows identification.
-Depending on the pest causing it, the pattern of damage manifests itself very differently in the form of pox-like elevations on the upper side of the leaf in green, reddish, brown or sulphur yellow (in the case of the gall mite), lenticular bile (in the case of the gall midge) and prey-like bile (in the case of phylloxera).
-In phylloxera, the gall body is located on the underside of the leaf and the opening on the upper side
+Pathological growths and swellings on leaves, buds, stems, flowers, roots and also fruits of a host plant caused by bacteria, fungi or animal pests.
+On the vine, they can be caused by aphids, gall midges, gall wasps, gall mites and grape aphids (see in the picture).
+The insects and/or also the laid eggs or the hatched larvae release substances with a high content of gallotannin (gall tannic acid) to the infested plant site, which characteristically change the surrounding plant tissue.
+Galls come in a wide variety of forms; each pest causes a characteristic gall form that makes identification possible.
+Depending on the pest causing the galls, the damage is manifested by pockmarked elevations on the upper side of the leaf in green, reddish, brown or sulphur yellow (in the case of the gall mite), by lentil-like galls (in the case of the gall midge) as well as by beuteal-like galls (in the case of the grape phylloxera).
+In the case of the phylloxera, the gall body is on the underside of the leaf and the opening is on the upper side of the leaf.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl